pranjalcr7007/SysLogger/README.md

 - Records target's microphone and takes screenshots at regular time intervals
 - Can Encrypt and Decrypt files
 - Sends all target logs to source at regular time intervals
-# Covert to exe using Auto-py-to-exe
+# Convert to exe using Auto-py-to-exe